EthanBByrd/EthanB-Portfolio/blogs/009 iPad.md

 # iPad / iOS Deployment

 This post is more of a personal reflection than a traditional guide.
-At my current job, I help support field workers—crews working on bridges, milling operations, and general roadway construction.
+At my current job, I help support field workers: crews working on bridges, milling operations, and general roadway construction.
 Foremen and superintendents are issued iPads to track progress, document work, and manage their teams’ hours.

 ## Cisco Meraki MDM